SydAsif/SydAsif.github.io/_posts/python/2021-12-17-python-netmiko.md

 ## Netmiko
 Using telnet in a lab environment for practice or in a fully isolated private network is recommended, but in a production or public network, telnet is vulnerable to cyber attack.

-To overcome this anomly, network engineers use ssh.
+To overcome this anomaly, network engineers use ssh.
 SSH is a network protocol that is widely used to access and manage a device remotely and a major protocol to access the network devices and servers over the internet.

 To automate networking devices via SSH, we will using Netmiko.
 [Netmiko](https://syd-asif.blogspot.com/2021/09/python-netmiko.html) is a multi-vendor library to simplify Paramiko SSH connections to network devices.
 Netmiko supports a wide range of devices.
 These devices fall into three categories.